Prakash-sa/Competitive-Programming/dp/README.md

 # Edit Distance

 - Initialize dp with 0.
-- Assign x-axis with i and y-axis with i.
+- Assign x-axis with i and y-axis with j.
 - (i-1,j-1) for replace, (i-1,j) for removing, (i,j-1) for insert
 - answer is dp[m][n].